 - Fire Prevention.

-In addition, plans may be reviewed by the following external agencies:
+Also, plans may be reviewed by the following outside agencies:

 - Environmental Resource Management (DERM);